 At one point, both Juliet and I were in the trailer in meditative state.
 We had created this oasis of calm, centered energy.
 Zorra was at the entrance and then stepped both front feet in the trailer.
 The three of us were enveloped in waves of bliss.
 It was a beautiful, magical interlude.
 Then Zo backed out, walked 5 feet down the barn road, and looked back at us with soft, loving eyes.
 That’s when I knew for sure.
 No one was going to the ranch.
 Zorra and Makah had chosen to dance with us on this day, but neither had ever had any intention of getting on that trailer.

-I texted Güliz to let her know we weren’t coming.
-Then I called Katrina, who said, “Oh darn.
+I called my cousin, Katrina, to let her know the horses had refused to load and we weren’t going to the ranch, and she said, “Oh darn.
 That’s a shame.
 I had a dream last night, where the horses told me no one was going and not to pressure them.”